Campus WebsitesBoston, MA Valencia, Spain Berklee Online

 If you have declared your major, contact your major chair to request your academic review. *Performance majors, please contact Karen Bell (firstname.lastname@example.org) in the Professional Performance Division.

-If you have not declared your major, schedule an appointment with your academic advisor to request your academic review.
+If you have not declared your major, schedule an appointment with your success advisor to request your academic review.

 Chairs/Advisors: Please submit the Study Abroad Academic Review Form.